semimod/openvaf-website/content/docs/details/performance.md

 ### BSIMSOI 4.4.0 Output Characteristics (builtin vs OpenVAF)

-The BSIMSOI model is available as a hardcoded model inside Ngspice that has been around for a long time.
+BSIMSOI is available as a very mature and highly optimized hardcoded model in Ngspice.
-The derivatives are all handwritten and have the and is well optimized by human
-OpenVAF is able to get within 6%
+The compiled model has only 6% more evaluation time than the hardcoded version.
 Benchmark: Simulation of MOSFET output characteristics with very fine bias steps.

 <!-- Note: Use of BSIMSOI v4.5.0 in Xyce -->